microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/jenkins_setup.md

 If you're interested in taking a deeper look at the ARM template that is used for deployment, you could either **click Edit Template** within the custom template deployment blade, and that will present the template that will be used for the deployment, or alternatively, you could **[grab the ARM template from here](/deploy/azurestack/instances/jenkins_mrp/PartsUnlimitedMRP.MRPwithJenkins/DeploymentTemplates/MRPwithJenkinsDeploy.json)**

-Depending on your hardware, the deployment of the key artifacts, the two virtual machines, and their respective automated configuration, may take a while.
-Expect around 30 mins for the deployment, unless you have new hardware, and a bank of SSDs for storage!
+Depending on your hardware, the deployment of the key artifacts, the virtual machine, and its respective automated configuration, may take a while.
+Expect around 20-30 mins for the deployment, unless you have new hardware, and a bank of SSDs for storage!

 Once the deployment has completed, you're ready to proceed with configuring Jenkins.